SEAlab-unige/ProtectIT_Unige/nas_optimization/README_NAS_optimization_scripts.md

 ### `library_block.py`
-Defines the building blocks used to construct the network architectures.
-- **Key Functions:**
+Defines modular **building blocks** for constructing convolutional neural networks during NAS.

+#### 🔍 Purpose

+To represent a reusable layer block that combines convolution, activation, pooling, and dropout.
+Each block is used to build networks dynamically within the NAS framework.

+#### 🔧 Key Functions

-  - `calculate_output_size(self)`: Calculates the output size of the block based on input size, stride, and pooling.
+  - `calculate_output_size(self)`: Computes the block's output size after convolution and pooling, handling invalid settings automatically.
-  - `dump(self)`: Dumps the block configuration to a log file in JSON format.
+  - `dump(self)`: Logs the block's configuration to a file in readable JSON format for NAS tracking.
-  - `create_layer(self, input_shape=None)`: Generates a list of Keras layers based on the block configuration.
+  - `create_layer(self, input_shape=None)`: Generates a list of Keras layers from the block settings.
+Optionally accepts input shape for the first layer.

 ### `library_compute_stats.py`

-Computes various statistics related to network performance.
+Computes evaluation metrics for classification performance.

-- **Key Functions:**
+#### 🔍 Purpose

+To convert predictions to class labels (if needed) and compute core classification metrics.

+#### 🔧 Key Function
   - `compute_descriptors(y_true, y_pred)`: Calculates accuracy, precision, recall, and F1-score for the model predictions.

 ### `library_load_and_split_data.py`

-Handles data loading, preprocessing, and splitting into training, validation, and test sets.
+Handles data loading, normalization, and K-Fold preparation for session-based IDX-formatted datasets.

-- **Key Functions:**
+#### 🔍 Purpose
+Load raw binary data, normalize inputs, apply one-hot encoding, and prepare train/validation splits.

+> ⚠️ **Note:** You must provide your own `.idx3` and `.idx1` files.
+The file paths must be manually updated in the script.

+#### 🔧 Key Functions

   - `read_idx3(filename)`: Reads and returns session data from an IDX3 file.
   - `read_idx1(filename)`: Reads and returns label data from an IDX1 file.
-  - `load_and_preprocess_data(num_classes, test_size=0.1, encode_labels=False)`: Loads, preprocesses, and splits data into training, validation, and test sets.
+  - `load_and_preprocess_data(num_classes, test_size=0.1, encode_labels=False)`: Loads IDX data, and splits into train/validation/test sets.
-  - `preprocess_data(X, y, num_classes=11, encode_labels=False)`: Normalizes the data and optionally encodes labels.
+  - `preprocess_data(X, y, num_classes=11, encode_labels=False)`: Normalizes the data to the range [0, 1] and one-hot encodes the labels if requested.
   - `fold_index(X, y, num_splits=2)`: Generates stratified K-Fold indices for cross-validation.
   - `get_fold_split(X, Y, folds, i_fold)`: Retrieves training and validation splits for a specific fold.